 Year 3 dressed up as sports stars for Sports Relief

-In R.E. our key question this half term is ‘What does it mean to be a Christian in Britain today?’
-We will learn about how Christians show their beliefs and faith both in the home, what a shrine consists of and the different gods and goddesses that they worship.
+In R.E. our key question this half term is ‘What does it mean to be a Hindu in Britain today?’
+We will learn about how Hindus show their faith in the home, what a shrine consists of and the different gods and goddesses that they worship.
 We will also find out about why Mahatma Gandhi is a Hindu hero and how Hindus in Britain live their lives.

 Homework, usually English, Maths and any spellings/multiplication tables will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record, it is part of their weekly homework.
 (Times tables/spelling test every Friday).

-PE sessions will be Athletics outdoors on Tuesday afternoons and handball indoors on Wednesday afternoons; a suitable kit is needed for these lessons.
+PE sessions will be Tag Rugby with Sale Sharks outdoors on Monday afternoons and rounders on Wednesday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.